Everything you need to know about health insurance in UAE — from DHA requirements to choosing the right plan for your family.

 Types of Health Insurance Plans in UAE

 Understanding the different types of health insurance plans available in the UAE is crucial for making an informed decision.
-Plans generally fall into three categories based on coverage level and premium costs.
+Above the mandated floors, the market sorts into tiers by coverage level and premium — the three below are the ones most individual and family buyers end up choosing between, and each band is the one our health insurance calculator prices against.

-Basic plans meet minimum DHA requirements and are ideal for young, healthy individuals without chronic conditions.
-They typically include shared hospital rooms, a limited network of clinics, and basic coverage for essential treatments.
-Pre-existing conditions usually have 12-month waiting periods, meaning you won’t be covered for these conditions during your first year.
+Entry-level market plans sit just above the mandated floors and are ideal for young, healthy individuals without chronic conditions.
+They typically include shared hospital rooms, a limited network of around 200 providers, and basic coverage for essential treatments.
+Pre-existing conditions carry a 12 months waiting period, meaning you won’t be covered for these conditions during your first year, and the co-payment is around 20%.

 Who should choose basic plans: